zhengjilai/Distributed-OS-Projects/memory_hierarchy/README.md

 2. Details
 - We write a Linux Kernel Module to better manipulate cache.
-- We disable the cache my configuring the value of register `cr0`.
+- We disable the cache by configuring the value of register `cr0`.
 - We flush cache by assembly instruction `wbinvd`.
 - We use tag `-O0` to disable gcc optimization.
-- In our physical machine, the running time for `MAXNUM=100000000` is about *143000ms*, even our mouse and keyboard cannot function smoothly.
+- In our physical machine, the running time for `MAXNUM=100000000` is about *143000ms*, even our mouse and keyboard cannot function smoothly during that time.
 - However, in a VMWare Workstation virtual machine, the running time for `MAXNUM=100000000` is about *131ms*, almost the same as `cache_only.o`.
+We ascribe it to the actual realization of virtual machine.

 3. Usage
 - Use the following command to run it.